The Ultimate Guide to a Maximizing Magnesium

 - Threonate has the most studies for neurological benefits Magtein is the specific ingredient to look for because it’s derived from magnesium threonate.
 This form of magnesium crosses the blood-brain barrier and makes it more readily available in the brain.
 Some studies suggest that this form is especially useful for cognitive function – including improved attention, learning, and memory.

 - When I need a “Jack of All Trades” – a basic formulation to get your magnesium levels up so it needs great systemic absorption AND support bowel motility.
-A combination product is my go to for general cardiovascular, blood sugar balancing and metabolic support.
+A combination product with malate, citrate, and glycinate is my go to for general cardiovascular, blood sugar balancing and metabolic support.
 I opt for a combination product of citrate, glycinate, and I usually avoid oxide.

 Screening for Magnesium needs